fatma-oz/SkenarioLabs_Data_Science_Task/README.md

       * 2014_assessment

-* Data preprocessing was done.
+* Data manipulation was done.

+* The manipulation operations on the notebook were turned into functions (preprocess_function)  and imported into the app.py file.

 * Three different regression models were used in the model development process: